TECHNICAL I ELECTRIC BASICS

 parallel circuit calculations

-NB - Note that in (a) total resistance (R) is made the subject of the formula inorder to find total resistance.
+NB - Note that in (a), total resistance (R) is made the subject of the formula in order to find the total resistance.

-A series-parallel circuit combines the effect of a series circuit and parallel circuit.
-When finding resistance, voltage and current in a series-parallel circuit, if possible you need to reduce the circuit into simpler form as in the last example.
+A series-parallel circuit combines the effects of a series circuit and a parallel circuit.
+When finding resistance, voltage and current in a series-parallel circuit, if possible, you need to reduce the circuit into a simpler form as in the last example.

-NB - Note that in the above diagram on Series-parallel circuit, the voltage across resistor R2 or R3 (that are in parallel with each other) is not equal to the supply voltage but it is equal to supply voltage minus the voltage across resistor R1.
+NB - Note that in the above diagram of the Series-parallel circuit, the voltage across resistor R2 or R3 (that are in parallel with each other) is not equal to the supply voltage, but it is equal to the supply voltage minus the voltage across resistor R1.

 Voltage and Current Division